-BIDS BY SYSTEMATICALLY IMPORTANT NON BANKING FINANCIAL COMPANIES certificate from its statutory auditor(s), must be attached to the Bid cum Application Form.
+BIDS BY SYSTEMATICALLY IMPORTANT NON BANKING FINANCIAL COMPANIES

+In case of Applications made by Systemically Important Non-Banking Financial Companies, a certified copy of the certificate of registration issued by the RBI, a certified copy of its last audited financial statements on a standalone basis and a net worth certificate from its statutory auditor(s), must be attached to the Bid cum Application Form.
 Failing this, our Company reserve the right to reject any Application, without assigning any reason thereof.
 Systemically Important Non-Banking Financial Companies participating in the Offer shall comply with all applicable legislations, regulations, directions, guidelines and circulars issued by RBI from time to time.